modm-io/modm/README.md

 ### Your target

-While the xpcc API is designed to be portable, we are only a small team of developers and are limited in the amount of platforms we can support and test in hardware.
+While the modm API is designed to be portable, we are only a small team of developers and are limited in the amount of platforms we can support and test in hardware.
 The following microcontrollers should be able to compile, but *have not been tested extensively* in hardware:

 - All AT90 targets